ali7naseh/llm_local_censorship/README.md

 - `data/calibration_set.csv`: calibration prompt-response pairs with selected judge scores used for score normalization.
 - `data/censorship_dataset.csv`: representative examples from the curated local-censorship prompt dataset, where release is appropriate.
+- `data/uncensored_scores.pkl`: uncensored prompt-response examples with judge scores used to estimate the uncensored baseline for the global censorship analysis.

 ### Expected Dataset Columns